szaumoor/ZSTweaks/README.md

 This mod was developed and tested on game version 2.6.6.
 All tweaks are designed with this version in mind, so compatibility with previous versions is not guaranteed, and no support will be provided for them.

-For best results, this mod should be installed after other content mods, such as item packs, quest mods, NPC mods, and the IWD spell pack.
+For best results, this mod should be installed after other content mods, such as item packs, quest mods, NPC mods, and the IWDEE spell pack.
 If this mod is installed before them, its tweaks may not apply correctly or at all.

 Compatibility with other tweak mods that affect the same content depends on the specific changes.
 While some tweaks may be compatible, others with conflicting designs could lead to unbalanced results or installation failures.
 Please be judicious when combining tweaks that serve a similar purpose.